Marella Canary Island and Atlantic Cruises

 Puerto del Rosario, Fuerteventura

 Puerto del Rosario, is a bustling port town and capital of Fuerteventura.
-Beach lovers should make a bee line for Playa Chica, this fine sand 300 metre long beach is a popular haunt of the locals and has virtually no waves making it ideal for family fun and relaxation.
+Beach lovers should make a bee line for Playa Chica.
+This fine sand, 300-metre-long beach, is a popular haunt of the locals and has virtually no waves.
+This makes it ideal for family fun and relaxation.
 There are also lots of local amenities to keep you fed and watered throughout the day.

 Puerto del Rosario is also famous for its countless sculptures and statues that are dotted around the town.